| |

 breach has taken place.
 Western Europeans, particularly in France, Germany

 and Belgium, will no doubt want to think their course all the way through.
+What are the likely costs of a consistent policy of opposing the United

 States?
 What are the real benefits it might bring?
 What goals could be